-Swimming is also another form of resistance exercise and works all muscles groups in a safe way that is unlike to cause damage to your muscles, unlike lifting heavy weights in the gym.
+Swimming is also another form of resistance exercise and works all muscle groups in a safe way that is unlikely to cause damage to your muscles, unlike lifting heavy weights in the gym.

 Hand weights, dumbbells or even improvising with bags of sugar of empty plastic milk bottles filled with water, all provide good options for weights.